TheVisualHub/MembraneFoundry/BurnBilayer/README.md

     - Automatically generate a run.pbs job script for each simulation for HPC on your cluster

     - Create a submitter.sh script to submit all jobs at once

+## 🧊 ELSE:

+    - Just adapt the generated run.pbs files or the ${run_file} in the burn_bilayer.sh according to your local claster.
+    - This is very easy!

 ## ⚙️ Simulation Parameters (MDP)